forumone/GSAHackahon/README.md

-#ADS RFQ Pool Two Design
+#ADS RFQ Pool One Design
 Prototype URL: [http://www.agilebpa.forumone.com](http://www.agilebpa.forumone.com).

 ## Description

 dCARE is a tool to help researchers, from the casual consumer to the healthcare practitioner, find information about adverse effects of drugs as reported to the FDA.
-You can track our progress on our [https://trello.com/b/nCt1b9Fg/18f-agile-bpa](trello board.)
+You can track our progress on our [trello board.](https://trello.com/b/nCt1b9Fg/18f-agile-bpa)

 ## Web Starter Kit